-Trade Detailed Content Hrs.
-Demonst hands of demonstr including CO-2 to 0 related to CO-6 is r related to suitable sketches is also to be included in the term work CO-1 is related to Trade-1 CO-4 is related to Trade-2 CO-5 is Trade-3 related to Trade-4 CO-7 is Trade-1 Fitting (Compulsory): Use and setting of fitting tools for chipping, cutting, filing, marking, center punching, drilling, tapping.
-Term work to include one job involving following operations : filing to size, one simple male- female joint, drilling and tapping 10
+Detail Syl labus: Trade Detailed Content Hrs.
+Demonstriands of demonstriancluding CO-2 to related to CO-6 is 1 related to suitable sketches is also to be included in the term work CO-1 is related to Trade-1 CO-4 is related to Trade-2 CO-5 is Trade-3 elated to Trade-4 CO-7 is Trade-1 Fitting (Compulsory): Use and setting of fitting tools for chipping, cutting, filing, marking, center punching, drilling, tapping.
+10 Term work to include one job involving following operations: filing to size, one simple male- female joint, drilling and tapping

-Trade-2 Hardware and Networking: (Compulsory) 8 11aue-2 Dismantling of a Personal Computer (PC), Identification of Components of a PC such 0 as power supply, motherboard, processor, hard disk, memory (RAM, ROM), CMOS battery, CD drive, monitor, keyboard, mouse, printer, scanner, pen drives, disk drives etc. · Assembling of PC, Installation of Operating System (Any one) and Device drivers, Boot-up sequence.
+Trade-2 Hardware and Networking: (Compulsory) 8 11aac-2 Dismantling of a Personal Computer (PC), Identification of Components of a PC such as power supply, motherboard, processor, hard disk, memory (RAM, ROM), CMOS battery, CD drive, monitor, keyboard, mouse, printer, scanner, pen drives, disk drives etc. · Assembling of PC, Installation of Operating System (Any one) and Device drivers, Boot-up sequence.
 Installation of application software (at least one) · Basic troubleshooting and maintenance · Identification of network components: LAN card, wireless card, switch, hub, router, different types of network cables (straight cables, crossover cables, rollover cables) Basic networking and crimping.
-NOTE: Hands on experience to be given in a group of not more than four students Trade-3 Welding: 6 1100-5 Edge preparation for welding jobs.
-Arc welding for different job like, Lap welding of two plates, butt welding of plates with simple cover, arc welding to join plates at right angles.
-Trade-4 Plumbing: 6 11auc-4 Use of plumbing tools, spanners, wrenches, threading dies, demonstration of 0 preparation of a domestic line involving fixing of a water tap and use of coupling, elbow, tee, and union etc Trade-5 Machine Shop: 6 Trade-5 At least one turning job is to be demonstrated and simple job to be made for Term 0 Work in a group of 4 students
+NOTE: Hands on experience to be given in a group of not more than four students Trade-3 Welding: 6 11auc-3 Edge preparation for welding jobs.
+Arc welding for different job like, Lap welding of U two plates, butt welding of plates with simple cover, arc welding to join plates at right angles.
+Trade-4 Plumbing: 6 11auc-4 Use of plumbing tools, spanners, wrenches, threading dies, demonstration of 0 preparation of a domestic line involving fixing of a water tap and use of coupling, elbow, tee, and union etc Trade-5 Machine Shop: 6 11auc-3 At least one turning job is to be demonstrated and simple job to be made for Term Work in a group of 4 students